antkowiak/jOptionsHouseAPI/README.md

   login credentials you send along with the OhLogin().
 * In order to adhere to the one-second-between-messages requirement, you may want to implement some kind of synchronized queue of "Oh" objects.
 I may try to include this in a future release.
+* Use the OhKeepAlive class to keep a session alive.
+I have discovered that sometimes OptionsHouse will expire a session, even if you are regularly sending other messages.

 #### Feedback / Encouragement ####